 This Apricot Tomato Chickpea Stir-Fry is a perfect example of what comfort food should be.

-(Nobody can honestly say that feeling bloated and bogged down is very comfortable, right?)
+(No one can honestly say that feeling bloated and bogged down is very comfortable, right?)

 This stir-fry offers up a balance of healthy complex carbohydrates, fats, and protein to help support optimal energy levels.
 Along with energy-providing macronutrients, this dish is also filled with fiber and micronutrients that support digestion, immunity, and other essential elements of overall wellness.